shapeIndexComunicaExperiment/analysis/artefact/statistical_significance/comparaisonStateOfTheArt.md

 | interactive-short-1    | lesser                    | 1.12E-83      |                     0.33 |
 | interactive-short-4    | greater                   | 3.76E-22      |                    13    |
 | interactive-short-5    | lesser                    | 3.12E-17      |                     0.44 |

+RH, indicate that the p-value is associated to the rejected hypothesis.